Productive Morning Routine- 8 Tips For Starting the Day

 Make Your Bed

 Making your bed first thing in the morning may seem like a small insignificant task, but it represents more than just tidying up your room.
 It’s a way to start each new day in an organized manner with a clean slate.
 When you make your bed every morning, you’re setting the intention to handle the tasks no matter how small, that bring about an orderly successful life.
+Believe it or not, making the bed first thing in the morning is listed as a habit that what are considered the “world’s most successful people” have in common.
 Checking this small task off your list also motivates you to accomplish your next tasks throughout the day.
 And lastly, jumping up and immediately making your bed also has the added benefit of helping you resist climbing back under the covers.

 Starting your day with a large glass of water offers many benefits.
 While it’s tempting to reach for a cup of coffee or tea first thing, your body needs water and will thank you for the hydration.
 It’s been hours since you’ve last had water and caffeine is a diuretic.
 Drinking coffee first thing in the morning will further dehydrate you.
 Placing a carafe full of water and a glass on your bedside table is an easy way to ensure you drink lots of water as soon as you wake in the morning.
 Proper hydration will give you energy for the long day ahead and help support your digestive system.
 You can still enjoy your coffee afterward.

 A mediation practice doesn’t have to be lengthy for it to be beneficial.
 And your personal meditation practice can be yoga, repeating positive affirmations, journaling, or listing things you’re grateful for.
 Whatever helps you get the most out of this special quiet time.
 The goal is to focus on yourself, your mental health, and what’s most important to you in life.
-That way you can start each day with a clearer vision of how to reach said goals.
+If you can find the time to start the day with a mediation practice, it could help you gain a clearer vision of how to reach said goals.

 Move Your Body